The Marion Peckham Egan School of Nursing and Health Studies

 photo of Kim Doughty

-Kimberly Doughty, PhD
+Kimberly Doughty, PhD, MPH, CHES

 Dr. Doughty is a Visiting Assistant Professor and Director the Public Health Program in the Egan School of Nursing & Health Studies.
 She has received a B.S. in Nutrition & Dietetics from the University of New Haven, a Master's degree in Public Health from Southern Connecticut State University, and a PhD in Public Health Nutrition from UMass Amherst.
 Prior to joining Fairfield University, Dr. Doughty was a researcher at the Yale-Griffin Prevention Research Center for many years and co-authored peer-reviewed articles on topics including effectiveness of school-based obesity prevention initiatives and impact of dietary interventions on cardiometabolic risk factors.
 However, her strongest interests are in maternal and infant health and breastfeeding promotion.
 Her dissertation explored the relationship between breastfeeding intensity and rapid infant weight gain and differences in breastfeeding by maternal diabetes status.